brentgroves/status/2024/week18.md

 This is a markdown file if it looks a little strange.
 You could use visual studio code or an online viewer such as <https://dillinger.io/>

+## redis standalone and sentinel or cluster

+Standalone works using an ot operator.
+Attempt to install a sentinel or cluster of redis.

+## Repsys Operator

+Make a go k8s operator to install and monitor repsys.

 ## Plex ODBC

 We did have to log into this ODBC account periodically do we still have to "mg.odbcalbion" if so how?